Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 **Q. Does this really matter?**

-Perhaps.
+Yes, perhaps.
 It comes down to a judgement call, like most things.

 **Q. Do you do this on your own projects?**

 Yeah, a lot of it.
-I want to be able to (metaphorically) stand tall, put my hand on my heart, and testify that the test set results on it are as correct and indicative of real world performance as I know how to make them.
+I want to be able to (metaphorically) stand tall, put my hand on my heart, and testify that the test set results are as correct and indicative of real world performance as I know how to make them.

 **Q. Why do we sometimes use a paired t-Test and sometimes not (and Mann-Whitney U Test vs Wilcoxon signed-rank test)**